AkhilHaroldPeter/Python/Python-Projects/Project1-Treasure_Island/Readme.md

 ## Usage
 This project serves as a demonstration of proficiency in the basics of Python and if statements.
 You can explore the code to understand how Python is used to implement basic programming concepts and conditional statements.

+## After you have installed python you can run the code by following the below steps:
+- Clone the repository to your local machine: https://github.com/AkhilHaroldPeter/Python.git
+- Navigate to the directory containing the Hangman game files.
+- Install the required packages using pip.
+- Run the Treasure island script.
+- Follow the prompts to play the game and guess correct route.
+#### Alternatively, you can download the repository as a zip file, unzip it, and then use it on your local machine.